Data Visualization with Python: A Guide to Pandas and Matplotlib

 Pandas and Jupyter Notebook are essential libraries for performing data analysis with Python.
 Once you have everything set up, you’re ready to create your first pandas plot.

-There are different types of pandas plots, each with a unique use case.
-A histogram is a chart that represents data distribution, providing an overview of data.
+- Histograms: A chart that represents data distribution, providing an overview of data.

 Python’s data visualization capabilities can be augmented by using the Matplotlib library.
 Matplotlib is a comprehensive library that provides a wide range of visualization tools.